ideai-dev-000/ideai-main/docs/README.md

 # Documentation Index

-Welcome to the IDEAI monorepo documentation.
+Welcome to the IdeaI monorepo documentation.
 This directory contains comprehensive documentation for development, deployment, and setup.

 ## 📋 Quick Reference